azmisahin-test/ghost-cms-project/README.md

 MYSQL_DATABASE: The name of the database to be created for Ghost.

-MYSQL_USER: The user for Ghost database.
+MYSQL_USER: The user for the Ghost database.

-MYSQL_PASSWORD: The password for Ghost database user
+MYSQL_PASSWORD: The password for the Ghost database user.

+### Notes

+Docker Compose is ideal for local development and testing.

+Docker Stack is suited for production environments and allows for distributed deployments across multiple hosts.